The Travel Writers' Ultimate Guide to a Long Layover in London

 If you only have a short time in London and want to explore more than the usual tourist spots, Amy from The Global Creator suggests heading to the artsy cultural neighborhood of Shoreditch in East London.
 "You can easily get to the area on the Tube, the closest stations being Old Street on the Northern Line or Liverpool Street on the Central, Circle, Hammersmith & City or Metropolitan lines.
 Once you're there, fuel up at The Jones Family Project on Great Eastern Street.
 This place has a great ambiance, pulling in elements of the East London art culture and focusing on sourcing local, sustainable products for their restaurant."
 Check out Amy's Pocket Guide to Shoreditch.

 "To get a snapshot in a must-see spot, head to Box Park.
 The bright street murals decorating the streets in that area have become iconic for the new East London and its artsy, edgy scene."
 It's not just for the punks anymore.
-If you love it, do your own unique street art tour!
+The unique street art in Shoreditch is worth the trip!

 Whitechapel and Spitalfields Market